rppicomidi/usb_midi_host/README.md

 cmake ..
 make
 ```
+To test, first prepare your development board as described
+in the [Hardware](#hardware) section of this document.
+Next,
-To test, copy the UF2 file to the Pico board using whatever
+copy the UF2 file to the Pico board using whatever
 method you prefer.
-Connect a microUSB to USB A adapter to
-the Pico board USB connector.
-Connect the USB to UART adapter
-to the Pico board pins 1 and 2.
-Connect the Ground pin of the
-USB to UART adapter boardto a Ground pin of the Pico Board (I use
-the Pico board debug port Ground pin).
-If it is different from
-the ground pin of the USB to UART adapter, connect the Ground
-pin of the 5V power source to a ground pin of the Pico board.
-Connect the 5V pin of the 5V power source to pin 40 of the Pico
-board.
 Make sure the board powers up and displays the message
 ```
 Pico MIDI Host Example
 ```
 before you attach your USB MIDI device.

-Attach your USB MIDI device to the microUSB to USB A adapter
+Attach your USB MIDI device to the USB A connector your
-with the appropriate cable.
+hardware provides.
 You should see a message similar
 to
 ```
 MIDI device address = 1, IN endpoint 2 has 1 cables, OUT endpoint 1 has 1 cables